14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 {% include blog-youtube.html youtubeId="DgRtJTzVTKM" caption="Robot at SXSW, designed to give high fives." %}

 We went to an interesting talk at SXSW by [Jerry Kaplan](http://schedule.sxsw.com/2016/events/event_PP57942) about Robots, AI and jobs.
 Jerry has done research the field for the better part of his life.
-He sees robots and artifical intelligence as part of a on-going evolution thats been happening for many years; Automation.
+He sees robots and artifical intelligence as part of an on-going evolution thats been happening for many years; Automation.

 > Progress in AI is progress in automation.

 In 1790, 96% of US jobs where in farming, because of automation this number is down to 1.9% today.
-Less people will be needed in todays world.
+Less people will be needed in todays world for certain jobs.
 Tasks are being automated by robots and artifical inteligent.
 At the same time, new fields with new types of jobs are created.
 A good example are social marketing roles that did not exist few years back.

 Technology innovation, human touch and special talents will remain in-demand.
-It's is a challange for all of us, to educate people for jobs that are needed in the future.
+It is a challange for all of us, to educate people for jobs that are needed in the future.

-## Machine Learning and Cloud Computing

-Machine Learning gives computers the ability to learn without being explicitly programmed.
-It has the potential to improve our user experiences and make intelligent decisions on our behalf.

-We might not realise it, Machine Learning is being used all around us.
-By Google for search results, speech recognition and language translation.
-By Spotify to automatically generate a weekly playlist based on our taste.
-By AirBnb to suggest a rental price that fits our location and multiple other factors.

-{% include post-image.html alt="Machine that has better odds of winning Rock, Paper, Scissors then people by using Machine Learning.
-Picture taken in IBM Watson studio at SXSW." src="/images/blog/sxsw/watson-16_9.jpg" margin="both" ratio="16_9" caption=true %}

-Machine Learning requires big amount of data and specialized math skills to be effective.
-These resources are mainly available to bigger companies.
-However, tech giants have started making machine learning available for the rest of us, with the use of cloud computing.
-Examples are [Google Cloud](https://cloud.google.com/products/machine-learning/), [IBM Watson](https://azure.microsoft.com/en-us/services/machine-learning/), [Amazon AWS](https://aws.amazon.com/machine-learning/) and [Microsoft Azure](http://www.ibm.com/smarterplanet/us/en/ibmwatson/).

-> Cloud Computing will take Machine Learning mainstream

 {% include blog-author-hjortur.html %}